mosesmarin/Date-Engineer-Notes/Readme.md

 - The 7 Steps of Machine Learning (AI Adventures) https://www.youtube.com/watch?v=nKW8Ndu7Mjw

-- My favorite video about Artificial General Intelligence On the Road to Artifitial General Intelligence (Ph.D.
+- On the Road to Artifitial General Intelligence (Ph.D.
 Danny Lange from Unity) https://youtu.be/sRyZ-XwmgnE

 - One example of tensorflow project -- emoji detection